Myanmar, once and still more famously known as Burma, is a Southeast Asian country that…

 Whilst reading Why I’m No Longer Talking to White People About Race, the elephant in the room was the British education system.
 In school, Brits are taught about the following areas of British history: 1066, the Tudors, the Black Death, the industrial revolution, World War II.
-And, when, we exhausted those, we’d learn them again.
-Black history books are not studied; British Black history is not taught.
+No Black British history books to be seen.
+British Black history is not taught.
 We are naive to our own historic role in the African slave trade and we believe that racism in the UK is rare.

 9 Vital Black History Books (UK)

 If you want to educate yourself on the quieter side of British history, a side that everyone should know and be taught about from the beginning, here are nine books on Black british history that make for a great place to start.

 If you want to support vulnerable Black people in UK communities, consider donating to BlackThrive.

 Why I’m Not Longer Talking to White People About Race by Reni Eddo-Lodge

 It’s far from hyperbolic to say that this is the book that changed everything.
 What began as a blog post and blossomed into an ambitious yet grounded book about the truth of Black history, Black culture, and Black experiences in the UK took off as a cultural phenomenon in its own right.

 Why I’m Not Longer Talking to White People About Race is a book that blends eye-opening history, personal narratives, interviews, and facts about law, politics, and culture to open the eyes of readers across the country.

 As a white reader, this is the book that shamed me into realising my own naivete, and led me to anger at our flaccid and cowardly education system’s approach to British history.